MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview-2022.md

 ## Runbooks

 When you select a runbook on the navigation tree or click a runbook link, the app navigates to the Runbook screen.
-The top panel lists out runbook metadata (editing status, timestamps, etc).
+The top panel lists out runbook metadata (editing status, timestamps, etc.,).
 The **Run** button available on the screen allows you to queue the runbook for execution on the desired subset of runbook servers.
 The **Run** button is disabled for runbooks that are not in **Published** state.

 Below this panel is a tabbed view:

-- View, for the Runbook graphical image (see above).
+- View, for the Runbook graphical image.
 - Jobs, for listing the active and completed jobs of the runbook (see below).
 - Instances, for listing active and completed instances of the runbook across all its Jobs (see below).